machinalis/iepy/docs/preprocess.rst

 IEPY works on a **text segment** (or simply **segment**) level, meaning that will try to find if a relation is present within a segment of text.
-The pre-process is the responsible for spliting the documents into segments.
+The pre-process is the responsible for splitting the documents into segments.

 The default pre-process uses a segmenter that creates for documents with the following criteria: